Mjz86/C_colon/mcc.md

 `uintptr_t dll_info_index[symbol_count];`

-// sorted infos based on dll info's dll-identifier-abi256-hash, this is because the loader may rearrange the given dll map paths if they are path independent( if path dependent, meaning that the dllmap has the relative path of the dll it needs to load compared to its own path, it doesn't even need the dll arguments at all, in most cases a path dependent dll loader is enough for application installation.), also a mix of these can be used if the dynamic loader implementation supports it.
+// sorted infos based on dll info's dll-identifier-abi256-hash, this is because the loader may rearrange the given dll map paths if they are path independent( if path dependent, meaning that the dllmap has the relative path of the dll it needs to load compared to its own path, it does not even need the dll arguments at all, in most cases a path dependent dll loader is enough for application installation.), also a mix of these can be used if the dynamic loader implementation supports it.
 `dll_info dll_infoes[dll_count];`
 `uint32_t dll_prioritis[dll_count];`